JasonThomasData/neural_net_cpp/docs/data_files.md

 `data/training/` - for training a neural network

-The training data will be separated from the target lables/categories via a space
+The training data will be separated from the target labels/categories via a space

 Eg - an Xor gate, with 2 input and 1 output:

     structure 2,10,1
-    learn_rate 0.3
+    learning_rate 0.3
     target_total_error 0.0005
     0,0 0
     0,1 1